Code-Institute-Submissions/Solitudes/README.md

 ## Credits

 ### Content
-The text for section "About", "Nature" and "Discography" where sourced from the Wikipedia article "Solitudes".<br/> Text- adjustments to fit to size where made by website creator.
+The text for section "About", "Nature" and "Discography" where sourced from [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).<br/>
+Text- adjustments to fit to size where made by website creator.
 ### Media
 All media was used from Solitudes related websites or content.
 All rights reserved for publishers.<br/>